 OAR also convenes representatives from the NIH ICs, scientists in the field, and community stakeholders to identify the highest priority areas of scientific opportunity and establish the NIH research priorities for HIV/AIDS.
 The priorities address prevention, treatment, and developing a cure, as well as the management of comorbidities and health complications common in people living with HIV.

-Finally, OAR oversees the trans-NIH Coordinating Committees for each of the HIV/AIDS research scientific priorities.
-The Coordinating Committees provide input during the annual strategic planning and budgeting process, as well as in the development of special initiatives.
-These committees consist of NIH intramural scientists and extramural health scientists from ICs with major HIV/AIDS research portfolios in each of the specific areas.
+Finally, OAR oversees the Working Groups for the HIV/AIDS research scientific priorities.
+Working Groups provide input during the annual strategic planning and budgeting process, as well as in the development of special initiatives.

 This page last reviewed on March 20, 2020